20 Pantry Snacks Every New Mom Should Have After Baby - Baby Chick

 Dip seasoning packets

 A pantry staple that may be unexpected is seasoning packets!
 Add a packet of dip seasoning to plain, low-fat Greek yogurt for the perfect vegetable dip.
-Carrots, celery, and broccoli are a couple of great choices.
+Carrots, celery, and broccoli are excellent choices.

 15. Vegetable Soup